brucew2099/trivia_api/backend/README.md

 * 405 - Method Not Allowed
 * 406 - Not Acceptable
 * 422 – Unprocessable
-* 500 – Something"s Not Right
+* 500 – Something's Not Right

 ## Testing